 There is no difference in quality between a slice of serrano or a whole ham - as long as you buy it from a reputable supplier who knows how to keep it properly and ensures that the carved hams don’t dry out.

-Click the image below for a great selection of Serrano and Ibérico hams from people who really know how to keep it.
+Click the image above for a great selection of Serrano and Ibérico hams from people who really know how to keep it.

 There are many producers and qualities of Serrano hams but the main differences in quality can be catagorised down to four basic things:

 The four main catagories of ham are as follows, highest first:

 You can learn more about what gives these hams their different flavour characteristics by looking at the feeding and breeding page.

 The back legs are the heaviest, the better quality and the most expensive.
 These are called the ‘jamon’ and weigh between 6 to 8 kilos.
 The front leg is smaller and has more fat.
 These are called the ‘paleta’ and weigh between 4 to 6 kilos.

 Strictly speaking, you shouldn’t call a paleta a ham but, when it’s on your plate or filling your mouth with flavour, who cares?

 Up until now the highest-quality 'Iberico' and 'bellota' hams have not been available in the USA but now, at last, these superb hams are available to special order.

 For a more in-depth look at Spanish pigs, curing the meat and what gives the hams their different qualities see the page on feeding and breeding below.